-Adult plum borer moths are dark grey with black and brown wing markings.
-The legs and body of the adult moth are a dusky grey with a reflective bronze.
+Adult plum borer moths are dark gray with black and brown wing markings.
+The legs and body of the adult moth are a dusky gray with a reflective bronze.
 The wings have a white fringe.
 The larva can be white, green, or pink and are usually one inch long.
 If you use a hand lens, you should be able to see a circle of tiny hooks on the bottom of a plum borer’s fourth set of feet (B), called prolegs, as opposed to clearwing moth larvae (A), which have two rows of hooks.
 [Now you know how larva can climb up vertical surfaces!]
 More often, you will see the damage caused by the American plum borer, long before you actually see the insect.

 Damage caused by plum borers

 As plum borers feed, they leave behind a trail of destruction.
 Reddish orange frass collects wherever they feed.
 Also webbing and extensive gumming can be seen.
 Gumming is a gooey discharge plants use to protect themselves.
 The gum hardens as it dries, but, unlike sap, it is relatively easy to wash off.
 Eventually, branches are weakened to the point of breaking and the tree’s overall health declines, reducing or eliminating any chance of harvesting those delicious plums.

 Plum borers are easier to prevent than control.
 Once they enter a tree, they are relatively safe from predators and pesticides.
 Use these tips to prevent a plum borer infestation:

 If a bark injury is already present, or if your tree has bacterial galls or a fungal canker, and you know that plum borers are nearby, it may be worthwhile to hire a professional to apply a residual, contact insecticide.
 Over-the-counter products are not effective against the American plum borer.